rodrigo-roth/cat-dog-classifier-flask-api/readme.md

 * Make a [POST] request on /predict64 with an base64 encoded image to get a prediction.

+* The user, prediction and timestamp will be added in the database created.

 ## References

 Udemy course Deep Learning A-Z™: Hands-On Artificial Neural Networks by Kirill Eremenko, Hadelin de Ponteves, SuperDataScience Team